ryanmcalpin/sitka-groceries/README.md

 A brief engineering exercise for Sitka Technology Group.

 ## Setup
 Download or clone directory.
-Move to the directory in the command line and run 'node index.js'.
+Move to the directory in the command line and run 'js index.js'.

 ## Technologies Used
  * Node.js